 Dr Annalise Grice is Senior Lecturer in English Literature.
-She specialises in the work of D. H. Lawrence and the literary marketplace during the ‘long’ twentieth century; her research interests extend to the professionalisation of women’s writing, the Edwardian and early modernist ‘sex novel’, literary censorship, May Sinclair and Violet Hunt, Marie Stopes and literary representations of women's reproductive rights.
-Annalise delivers lectures and seminars on a range of undergraduate modules at NTU, including Questioning the Canon, Culture and Anarchy, British Women Writers Between the Wars, Reading Gender and Sexuality and Modernism and Modernity.
-Annalise teaches on the 'Minds and Bodies' unit of the MRes in English Literary Research and welcomes expressions of interest in doctoral studies.
+She specialises in the work of D. H. Lawrence and the literary marketplace during the ‘long’ twentieth century; her research interests extend to the professionalisation of women’s writing, the Edwardian and early modernist ‘sex novel’, literary censorship, May Sinclair, Violet Hunt and Marie Stopes.
+Annalise delivers lectures and seminars on a range of undergraduate modules at NTU, including Reimagining the English Literary Canon, Culture and Anarchy, British Women Writers Between the Wars, Curating Literary Events, Reading Gender and Sexuality and Modernism and Modernity.
+Annalise teaches on Class and D. H. Lawrence in the 'Minds and Bodies' unit of the MRes in English Literary Research and welcomes expressions of interest in doctoral studies.
+Annalise's current PhD students work on projects related to print culture and radical literary networks.

-Annalise is the author of D. H. Lawrence and the Literary Marketplace: The Early Writings (Edinburgh University Press, November 2021) and is under contract to edit The Bloomsbury Handbook to D. H. Lawrence (forthcoming) which features research chapters by 22 international D. H. Lawrence scholars.
+Annalise is the author of D. H. Lawrence and the Literary Marketplace: The Early Writings (Edinburgh University Press, November 2021) and is under contract to edit The Bloomsbury Handbook to D. H. Lawrence (forthcoming) which features research chapters by 21 international D. H. Lawrence scholars.
 Annalise is a volume editor for the Edinburgh Critical Editions of the Works of May Sinclair, working on the novel Kitty Tailleur (1908).
 Her next project will be on Marie Stopes and early twentieth century 'sex novels'.
-Annalise joined Nottingham Trent University in 2017, having previously taught at the University of Nottingham where she was a researcher working on projects within the D. H. Lawrence Research Centre.
+Annalise joined Nottingham Trent University in 2017.
+She won the Award to a Newly Published Scholar in D. H. Lawrence Studies, 2020.

 Sponsors and collaborators

 ANNALISE GRICE, 2021.
 The Early Writings of D. H. Lawrence and the Literary Marketplace.
 Edinburgh University Press. [monograph].

 ANNALISE GRICE, 2019.
 ‘The Miner at Home’ in The Nation and the 1912 National Coal Strike’.
 In: INDREK MANNISTE, ed., D. H. Lawrence, Technology and Modernity.
 Bloomsbury.
 [Book Chapter]

 ANNALISE GRICE, 2018.
 'Journals, Magazines, Newspapers'.
 In: ANDREW HARRISON, ed., D. H. Lawrence in Context.
 Cambridge University Press.
 [Book Chapter]

 ANNALISE GRICE, 2015.
 "That'll help perhaps to advertise me": Lawrence's 'The Georgian Renaissance' Review in Rhythm.
 D. H. Lawrence Review: Special Poetry Issue.
 40:2, 34-53.
 [Journal article]